bdcht/grandalf/README.rst

 to make it possible to easily tweak and hack any part of it for experimental purpose.
 With a total of about 1500 lines of python, the code involved in drawing the Sugiyama (dot) layout fits in less than 600 lines.
-The energy minimization approach is comprised of only 250 lines !
+The energy minimization approach is comprised of only 250 lines!

 Grandalf does only two not-so-simple things:
  - computing the nodes (x,y) coordinates (based on provided nodes dimensions, and a